 I started building custom gaming systems on my own in 1998.
 In my humble opinion, ASUS© and Intel© are by far the best motherboard manufacturers out there, due to the quality of the boards they produce, user-friendly nature of their BIOS programming, availability and speed in downloading system drivers, performance, reliability, and cost.
 These manufacturers do not produce any level of garbage.
 They understand that their reputation is based upon what they manufacture.

-Imagine a workstation that comes with 16GB of memory and supports a maximum of 64GB.
-Our M3710 is an awesome workstation.
-It’s slim, fast, expandable, reliable, and reasonably priced.
-These systems are built to last a business 5 years and will likely last upwards of 10+ years.
+Imagine a workstation that comes with 16GB of memory and supports a maximum of 32GB.
+The ThinkCentre Tiny series are amazingly fast workstations, in a very compact package. they are slim, fast, expandable, reliable, and reasonably priced.
+These systems are built to last a business upwards of 10+ years.

-I challenge you to play around with our system configurations and evaluate for yourself.
-Evaluate what it would cost you to buy disposable computers over the lifespan of one of ours.
+I challenge you to play around with Lenovo’s system configurations and evaluate for yourself .
+Evaluate what it would cost you to buy several disposable computers over the lifespan of one of ours.
 Also, keep in mind the benefit of having a solid, fast, reliable system; as this is what is referred to as economic cost.
-Do you really want to have to constantly deal with technology issues related to purchasing low end, disposable and cheap systems or do you have better things on which to focus your time, energy, and resources?
+Do you really want to have to constantly deal with technology issues related to purchasing low end, disposable, and cheap systems or do you have better things on which to focus your time, energy, and resources?